fivetran/dbt_hubspot_source/models/docs.md

 {% enddocs %}

 {% docs is_deleted %}
 Boolean indicating whether a record has been deleted in Hubspot and/or inferred deleted in Hubspot by Fivetran; _fivetran_deleted and is_deleted fields are equivalent.
-If field is `is_<model>_deleted`, like `is_deal_deleted`, this boolean field indicates whether a particular record in the `stg_hubspot__deal` table was deleted/inferred deleted.
 {% enddocs %}

 {% docs history_name %}